fienvh/uit-documentatie/content/json-ld/latest/places/place-description.md

 # Description

 Add a description in the given language for an offer.
-Description is not limited in size, but it is recommended to use the first 200 characters of the description for promotional copy as these characters are visible in list-view of results
+Description is not limited in size, but it is recommended to use the first 200 characters of the description for promotional copy as these characters are visible in list-view of results.

+Keep in mind:

-Description should be UTF-8 encoded
+-  Description should be UTF-8 encoded
-Linebreaks are encoded as `\n`
+- Linebreaks are encoded as `\n`

 ## Resource URI